klugerama/webmin-dnsmasq/README.md

 ```
 The script requires - but does not have - `execute` permissions.
 Since `fred` is not the file's owner and `fred` is not a member of the `root` group, the module will add the `execute` permission for "others" (also for "user" - but not "group" - because it doesn't make sense to allow others to execute the file but not the owner).
 ### 2. Disable the option
-To disable the option and allow DNSMasq to use the default value, ensure the checkbox to the left of the error is checked and click `Disable`.
+To disable the option and allow DNSMasq to use the default value, ensure the checkbox to the left of the error is checked and click `Disable` under `With Selected:` below the error table.
 More than one error-causing option at a time may be disabled by checking more than one box.
+### 4. Ignore the option
+To ignore the option in the specified configuration file and allow DNSMasq to use the default value (if applicable), either click the "Ignore" button to the right of the error or ensure the checkbox to the left of the error is checked and click `Ignore` under `With Selected:` below the error table.
+More than one error-causing option at a time may be ignored by checking more than one box.

+Ignoring the error will add the contents of that line - for that configuration file only - to an internal list of ignored values.
+Ignored values will not be displayed as errors in the module.
+If the content of an ignored line is changed in the specified configuration file, it will automatically be removed from the list of ignored values.

+To "unignore" an ignored value, either click the "Unignore" button to the right of the value or ensure the checkbox to the left of the error is checked and click `Ignore` under `With Selected:` below the error table.
+This will remove the ignored value from the internal list of ignored values, and it will again be displayed as an error in the module.
-### 3. Delete the option
+### 5. Delete the option
-To delete the option from the configuration file and allow DNSMasq to use the default value, ensure the checkbox to the left of the error is checked and click `Delete`.
+To delete the option from the configuration file and allow DNSMasq to use the default value, ensure the checkbox to the left of the error is checked and click `Delete` under `With Selected:` below the error table.
 More than one error-causing option at a time may be deleted by checking more than one box.

+> [!WARNING]
+> Deleting an option from the configuration file will delete the entire line in the file.
+THIS CANNOT BE UNDONE.
+Ensure you have adequate backups of all applicable configuration files.

 ## Applying changes
 Click the restart icon at the top right of the module's page to restart DNSMasq.
 In most cases, DNSMasq must be restarted to apply configuration changes.